openmovementproject/openmovement/docs/buildax/docs/commands.md

 may also be used as text-interface commands.
 For information on how to access the text-mode command terminal, please see [Connecting to the Router](connecting.md).

-Command summary for the router:
+## Command Summary

+Commands can be provided as a single word (e.g. `status`) or with a key/value assignment (e.g. `time=2014-01-01,16:46`).
+Valid console commands for the router are as follows:

  Command | Action
  ------- | --------